 You call’d me dog; and for these courtesies

 I’ll lend you thus much moneys?

-Together the two words form what is now a common English idiom They will often say something like, “On the day they released the exam results I waited for the email with bated breath.”
+Together the two words form what is now a common idiom which most English-speaking people will have used at least once.
+They will often say something like, “On the day they released the exam results I waited for the email with bated breath.”
 Not everyone knows what bated is, and how one’s breath comes to be bated when one is apprehensive or nervous, but everyone knows what is meant when someone uses the phrase.

 Shakespeare used it slightly differently from the way we use it today.
 In his example, it means Shylock “subduing” his breath in a gesture of humility.
 Shakespeare took “abated” – a word that is still very much alive in English, also meaning suppressed and knocked off the “a,” and, for the sake of fitting it neatly into his metric scheme, made it a two-syllable instead of a three-syllable word.
 And hey presto, we have the immortal idiom.
 We use it more in the sense of holding our breath than abating or slowing it down, but it basically amounts to the same thing.